ngUpgraders/ng-forward/README.md

 ```

 ### Factory
-The factory annotation is a complex annotation that assumes:
+The factory decorator is a complex decorator that assumes:

 1. You have a class that requires parameters on instantiation
 2. The parameters differ from injected AngularJS services